gvwilson/thirdbit/unused/last-wolf/index.md

 smell," he said, gesturing at Arne.

 They stood there, the southerners silent, Piqaluujaq singing, as the wolf closed the last hundred yards.
-It stopped a few feet away from them and sat on her haunches, her red tongue lolling out.
-The prince could hear it panting.
+She stopped a few feet away from them and sat on her haunches, her red tongue lolling out.
+The prince could hear her panting.

 Piqaluujaq ended his song and opened his eyes.
 The wolf seemed to grin.
 "Very nice," she said in Garheimman.
 "But it sounds better in the